-We're confident in saying that these VHorns are not only the most realistic and playable instruments of their kind, but they're among the most realistic virtual instruments ever made.
-Have a listen below to VHorns instruments pitted up against their real-life counterparts - can you hear a difference between our instruments and the live player?
+We're confident in saying that these VHorns are not only the most realistic and playable instruments of their kind, but are among the most versatile and realistic virtual instruments ever made.
+Have a listen below to a selection of VHorns Extended Brass instruments pitted up against their real-life counterparts - can you hear a big difference between our instruments and the live player?

 Info Real performance VHorns Theme 1 - Trumpet 1 Use a more recent browser.
 Use a more recent browser.
 Earth Wind and Fire - In the Stone Use a more recent browser.
 Use a more recent browser.
 Impro 1 - Trumpet 2 Use a more recent browser.
 Use a more recent browser.
 Impro 2 - Trumpet 2 Use a more recent browser.
 Use a more recent browser.
 Theme from Indiana Jones - Use a more recent browser.
 Use a more recent browser.
-Trumpet 1

-Autumn Leaves - Trumpet 2 Use a more recent browser.
+Trumpet 1 Autumn Leaves - Trumpet 2 Use a more recent browser.
 Use a more recent browser.
 My funny valentine - Flugelhorn 1 Use a more recent browser.
 Use a more recent browser.
 Impro 2 - Flugelhorn 2 Use a more recent browser.
 Use a more recent browser.
 Theme 4 - Trombone 1 Use a more recent browser.
 Use a more recent browser.
 Theme from star wars - Trombone 1 Use a more recent browser.
 Use a more recent browser.
 Theme 5 - Trombone 1 Use a more recent browser.
 Use a more recent browser.